September 5 (film): Plot

 During the 1972 Summer Olympics in Munich, the ABC Sports crew presides over the coverage of the spirited and relatively uneventful Games.
 When Mark Spitz wins gold in the swimming event over a West German competitor, ABC Sports president Roone Arledge dramatizes the win by cutting to his competitor's reaction and planning to introduce the subjects of the Holocaust and Nazi Germany during a live interview with the Jewish Spitz.
 When Marvin Bader, the head of operations, questions the decision, Arledge reminds him of the importance of emphasizing emotions over politics to make an effective broadcast.

 During the night, gunshots are heard in the distance.
-The crew listens to police broadcasts, aided by Marianne, the crew's local translator, and gradually learn that a terrorist attack is occurring: The terrorist group Black September has broken into the apartment housing the Israeli team* and taken nine athletes hostage, demanding the release of hundreds of Palestinian terrorist prisoners.
+The crew listens to police broadcasts, aided by Marianne, the crew's local translator, and gradually learn that a terrorist attack is occurring: The terrorist group Black September has broken into the apartment housing the Israeli team and taken nine athletes hostage, demanding the release of hundreds of Palestinian prisoners.
 Seeing an opportunity for a compelling story, Geoffrey Mason, the head of the control room, quickly organizes the crew to pivot to cover the hostage crisis instead.
-Along with Arledge, he takes pragmatic steps to turn the story into a gripping sensation, negotiating more advantageous time slots and even forging identification so that a crewmember can access the now-restricted Olympic village.
+Along with Arledge, he takes pragmatic steps to turn the story into a gripping sensation, negotiating more advantageous time slots, refusing to surrender the story to the network's news division, and even forging identification so that a crewmember can access the now-restricted Olympic village.
 Although most of the crew is enthusiastic and confident that the conflict will be resolved quickly and successfully, a dismayed Bader reminds Mason and Arledge that the lives of real people are at stake and warns them of the potential impact on the terrorists' narrative.

 Throughout the day, the crisis worsens due to failed negotiations and mistakes from an unprepared local police force.
 Countless news stations jockey for the latest news and glimpses of the standoff, inciting Mason to become more competitive in covering the story.
 At one point, the crew realizes that the terrorists are watching their program, which ruins an attempted rescue.
 Law enforcement officers storm the control room and threaten the crew at gunpoint to turn off the live broadcast.
 The terrorists are eventually transported with their hostages to the military airport of Fürstenfeldbruck, and Mason sends Marianne there for coverage, cynically including sound equipment in case a shootout takes place.